Comment on page

 In the UI, this takes a well-known text (WKT) representation of a geography object.
 You can modify or paste the WKT representation directly in the editor on the UI.
 Geographic functions can be performed on this column through CQL and calculated columns.

-Hierarchy columns are simply link columns referencing the current table.
+Hierarchy columns are link columns referencing the current table.
 For example, the below table contains a list of documentation pages, some of which also have sub-level pages (or even sub-sub-level pages).
-Using a Hierarchy Column allows you to quickly view the relationships between data.
+Using a Hierarchy Column shows the relationships between data.

 Example 1: API Overview is the parent page.
 It had four sub-pages: API Authentication, API Saved Queries, ExecuteCQL, and Webhook Ingestion.
 Clicking on any of the links within the Sub-Pages column would return you to the row for that specific data set.